-I am truly excited to join the ELN as Interim Administrative Director.
-Since 2003, I have served the UB community in a number of leadership roles focused on fostering student and faculty engagement, designing strategic programming, and leveraging partnerships toward broader impacts.
-In addition to my new role with the ELN, I will continue my responsibilities as Associate Dean for Undergraduate Education, working to build capacity for high-impact experiential learning.
+Since 2003, I have served UB in a number of leadership roles focused on cultivating and leveraging university engagement toward broader impacts.
+In addition to directing the ELN, I serve as Associate Dean for Undergraduate Education, working to build capacity for high-impact experiential learning across the university.
 Past leadership roles have included Founding Director of the UB Center for Educational Collaboration, Special Assistant to the President for Educational Initiatives and Director of the UB-Buffalo Schools Partnership.
-I hold a doctoral degree in Cognitive Psychology with a focus on language development.
-However, my current research and professional interests focus on models of university engagement and experiential learning.
-To learn more about my work, ideas, and projects—including the Buffalo Tanzania Education Project (BTEP) and associated winter study abroad course- visit my blog at http://marabhuber.com
+I hold a doctoral degree in cognitive psychology with a focus on language development and maintain an affiliation with the Department of Psychology.
+My current research and professional interests focus on high-impact experiential learning, digital badges, and collaboration with global NGOs.
+To learn more about my work, ideas, and projects—including my engagement with the Mara Region of Tanzania—visit my blog.

 Since 2013, I have served in various roles at the University at Buffalo through which I have helped students find meaningful, real-world learning opportunities.
 As co-designer of ELN’s Project Portal and corresponding digital badge series, I focus on cultivating projects for undergraduate students through strategic partnerships on and off campus.
 I oversee the digital badge series that guides students through all phases of their project experience from start to finish while ensuring they take the time to reflect on and leverage what they accomplish.
 Perhaps most importantly, I mentor students throughout the process and help them build the skills and experience needed to accomplish their academic and professional goals.